Supervised Learning and Large Language Model Benchmarks on Mental Health Datasets: Cognitive Distortions and Suicidal Risks in Chinese Social Media: Introduction

 \section{Introduction}

-The omnipresent specter of mental illness, particularly depression, continues to impose significant challenges globally~\cite{who2023depressive}.
+\IEEEPARstart{T}{he} prevalence of mental illness, particularly depression, continues to present significant challenges worldwide.
 According to the World Health Organization (WHO), an estimated 3.8\% of the global population experiences depression~\cite{who2023depressive}.
 Specifically in China, the prevalence of depression is notably high, with estimates around 6.9\%~\cite{huang2019prevalence}, underscoring the escalating mental health concerns in the nation.
 Such severe depression can often precipitate suicidal behaviors~\cite{who2023suicide}.
-As digital avenues for communication flourish, social media platforms like Twitter and Sina Weibo have evolved into reflective mirrors, offering glimpses into the emotional landscapes of countless users~\cite{keles2020systematic}.
-Within these platforms, a specific subset of topics recurrently surfaces, with users frequently conveying deep-seated negative emotions and, alarmingly, pronounced suicidal inclinations~\cite{robinson2016social, luxton2012social}.
+Platforms such as Twitter and Sina Weibo have become channels for emotional outbursts as social media has become more widespread~\cite{keles2020systematic}.
+Within these platforms, a certain subset of topics recur, with users frequently expressing deep-seated negative emotions and even showing suicidal tendencies~\cite{robinson2016social, luxton2012social}.

-Artificial intelligence (AI), especially the branch underscored by deep learning and natural language processing technique, is an avenue that holds promise in addressing this challenge~\cite{coppersmith2018natural}.
-Over recent years, AI research has resulted in the formulation of a plethora of algorithms tailored for emotion recognition within textual data~\cite{nandwani2021review}.
+Artificial intelligence (AI), especially the branches of deep learning and natural language processing, is a promising solution to this challenge~\cite{coppersmith2018natural}.
+Over recent years, AI research has resulted in the formulation of several algorithms tailored for emotion recognition within textual data~\cite{nandwani2021review}.
 However, these advancements are not without obstacles~\cite{acheampong2020text}.
 Constructing a potent deep learning model often demands considerable time and financial resources.
-The intricacies of data labeling, predominantly the need to enlist domain experts and the model's variance in performance when shifted across different application areas, highlight pressing challenges~\cite{saunders2022domain}.
-This underscores a compelling need for more agile and adaptable algorithmic solutions especially in medical domain~\cite{laparra2020rethinking}.
-It is in this context that the emergence and proliferation of large language models are particularly noteworthy.
+The cost of data labeling, the need to engage domain experts, and the variability of model performance when moved to different application domains present significant challenges~\cite{saunders2022domain}.
+This highlights a critical need for more flexible and adaptable algorithmic solutions, especially in the mental health domain~\cite{laparra2020rethinking}.
+In this context, the emergence of large language models (LLMs) is particularly noteworthy, and they have already attracted significant attention in the mental health domain~\cite{he2023towards}.